dovecot/documentation/source/configuration_manual/acl.rst

 Now if timo is in tempdisabled group, he has no access to the mailbox.
 This wouldn't be possible with a normal group identifier, because the ``user=timo`` would override it.

+Negative rights can be used to remove rights.
+For example a user may be given full rights to all mailboxes, except some of the rights removed from some specific mailboxes.

 The currently supported ACLs are: